WeatherLab/fsodoc/source/general/environments.rst

 Configuration Files
 -------------------

-Optionally, you can have CodeIgniter load environment-specific configuration files.
+Optionally, you can have FSO load environment-specific configuration files.
 This may be useful for managing things like differing API keys across multiple environments.
 This is described in more detail in the Handling Different Environments section of the